 - Aim for more, smaller, interactions.
 It’s important to communicate throughout the year.
 For example, if you wait for the annual Magic Quadrant data collection to start, you have already lost the opportunity to reshape categories and taxonomies.

 - Use the analyst’s jargon, not yours.
 Do understand when you need to translate your firm’s vocabulary into each analyst firm’s language, especially about taxonomies and categories.
-For example, a vendor might think a broker is a provisioning dashboard, but the analyst might think it’s messaging middleware.
+For example, if you click here for details, a vendor might think a broker is a provisioning dashboard, but the analyst might think it’s messaging middleware.
 Even if we are challenging their definitions, we need to understand and translate to avoid talking at cross-purposes.